School Counseling, M.S. Educator Preparation Program

-- school counselors implement a comprehensive program which focuses on the uniqueness of all students in three areas of development: academic, career, and social-emotional domains.
-These areas are in alignment with the American School Counselor Association (ASCA) National Standards.
+Professional school counselors provide and carry out a comprehensive developmental guidance and counseling program which focuses on the uniqueness of all students in three areas of development: academic, career, and personal/social.
+These areas or domains are in alignment with the American School Counselor Association (ASCA) national standards.
 The program components include the guidance curriculum, individual planning, responsive services and program management.
-For more information about professional school counseling, see the Connecticut School Counseling Association (CSCA) and the American School Counseling Association (ASCA).
+For more information about professional school counseling, see CSCA and ASCA.

 On the graduate school application, applicants should indicate their focus is School Counseling.

-Prior to being admitted to the program, students may take up to 9 credits on non-matriculated basis.
+Prior to being admitted to a program, students may take up to 9 credits on a non-matriculated basis.
 However, taking such courses does not guarantee admission.